jazzband/django-redis/README.rst

         "redis://127.0.0.1:6378/1",
     ]

-The first connection string represents a master server and the rest to slave servers.
+The first connection string represents the primary server and the rest to replica servers.

-WARNING: Master-Slave setup is not heavily tested in production environments.
+WARNING: Replication setup is not heavily tested in production environments.

 Shard client
 ^^^^^^^^^^^^